eldarAkay/departmentStaffSpringDataJpa/README.md

-Department Staff application using Spring Data JPA
+Department Staff into management application using Spring Data JPA